Journalism and publishing

 Think broadly about where you might be able to come in to contact with people working in the publishing world.
 Book fairs and literary festivals might be an option.
-Literary Festivals UK provides details of festivals throughout the country.
 Whilst tickets may be expensive attending the London Book Fair will bring you in to contact with publishers from all over the world.

 Consider joining The Society of Young Publishers whose online Network will enable you to connect with industry professionals and engage in their ‘Ask an Expert’ forum.
 Whilst the nearest regional meeting place is London, they do offer a range of events which might help you to make contact with those working in the industry.

 Taking training courses or joining seminars focussed on the sector, can be a way of building your network.
 The Literacy Consultancy (TLC) offers training and seminars on key aspects of publishing, some of which are free.
 Recent events include What is proof reading? and What is editing?, as well as a two-day Get A Job In Publishing course Attending these could help to grow your experience and understanding of the publishing process.
 Most events are London-based, and, if there is a cost attached, there are frequently opportunities for sponsored tickets to these courses and events.

 Producing your own blog will demonstrate your writing and editing skills as well as digital skills that are key in this sector.
 Our guide to The Art of Blogging might help you to get started.
 Just remember, whatever you are doing online, keep it up to date and professional – it’s important to control your online presence – you want to ensure you are presenting yourself to the outside world, as you would wish to be seen.